No items found.

 But, of course, there is always the dreaded fear that I’ll never think of another idea again.

-When an idea strikes I always write it down so that I don’t forget it, then I can mull them over in more detail when the time comes to think about what I’m going to write next.
+When an idea strikes, I always write it down so that I don’t forget it.
+Then, I can mull it over in more detail when the time comes to think about what I’m going to write next.
 Some ideas might only be strong enough for a short story like ‘The Text.’
-Others I’ve discounted because they might be too similar to other published books, or just didn’t feel exciting when I returned to them.
+Others I’ve discounted because they might have been too similar to other published books, or they just didn’t feel exciting when I returned to them—not in the way The Sisters did.

 I get most of my ideas from reading crime pieces in newspapers or magazines.
 I was a journalist before I became a writer, mostly covering local stories that could be turned into true-life features for women’s magazines, and this experience has sparked many of my ideas.